Lives cut short, so short.

-I’ve said it here before and it stands repeating: You don’t have to be great to get started, but you do have to get started to be great.
+I’ve said it here before and it stands repeating: You don’t have to be great to get started, but you absolutely have to get started if you want to be great.
 That’s something I learned from motivational speaker Les Brown, and I believe it holds true for your writing career.
 When I started out, all I had was talent and desire.
 I didn’t have all the things that come with experience: Skills, wisdom, judgment, technique.
 But I learned all that, by doing.

 I didn’t let a few awkward interviews or clumsy stories dissuade me.
 I wrote and wrote and wrote.
 And I grew and grew and grew.

 Writing is one thing you can’t learn simply by reading about it.
 Reading is great, of course.
 You have to read to be a writer.
 But you can’t be a writer without writing.
 The more you do it, the better you become.
 I didn’t know there were other questions I could have asked that woman to get a heartfelt response for my story.
 Other less offensive — and dumb — questions.
 But it’s only by going through that experience and others that I was able to learn better interviewing skills.

 Today, I can conduct an interview even with little preparation, simply because of the sheer amount of experience I have.
 And I can make any interview subject feel comfortable.

 Whether you are just starting out as a writer or you’ve been at it a while, know that writing is something you can learn.
 And that means even if you think you are bad at it now, you can become better.
 Your bad writing can pave the way for your great writing.

 Three ways bad writing helps you get better